John Burtle: Collaborative and collective projects

 John Burtle and John Barllog began working together in 2006.
 In 2012 Sue Bell Yank wrote that the two Johns "construct workshops, interventions, and public actions that catalyze awareness of one’s influence on their environment and community."
 Their projects included "Make Your Own Effigy Workshops" on public sidewalks, a neighborhood wide Stone Soup, and releasing thousands of ladybugs in corporate retail spaces.

 In 2007 John and John opened an exhibition space located on their left forearms.
 The galleries are designated by a tattooed rectangle and have had several names including Open Arms, Traveling Open Arm Display, Your Arms, and others.
 Over 200 artists have exhibit at the space, and exhibitions have included drawings, video projections, sculptures, performances, and more.
 The artist generally accept proposals from anyone and strive to exhibit art anywhere at any time.
-From 2019-2021 the gallery took the name Arm Gallery and was curated by Visitor Welcome Center for a series of exhibitions by 30 artists titled "No More Land West".
+From 2019 to 2021 the gallery took the name Arm Gallery and was curated by Visitor Welcome Center for a series of exhibitions by 30 artists titled "No More Land West".

 Burtle is a founder of the Eternal Telethon, a sporadically occurring live streamed performance art show that raises money to start an artist retirement home.
 He has organized broadcast from Machine Project, Public Fiction, and Human Resources in Los Angeles, and Bikini Wax in Mexico City.

 The artist has been involved with Kchung Radio since the stations first broadcast, in 2011.
-With the artist Guan Rong, he hosted an hour long program called "Nooooooooooooooooooooooo" every Monday from 2011-2016.
+With the artist Guan Rong, he hosted an hour long program called "Nooooooooooooooooooooooo" every Monday from 2011 to 2016.

 Burtel has been a supporter of the Los Angeles Contemporary Archive and has donated over 200 pieces of ephemera, documents, and artworks by acclaimed and lesser-known artist to their collection.